EXCLUSIVE-Verizon eyes $100 bln bid for Vodafone's Wireless stake

 * Verizon could structure deal to limit tax bill to $5 bln -sources

-NEW YORK/LONDON, April 25 Verizon Communications (VZ.N) has hired advisers to prepare a possible $100 billion bid to take full control of Verizon Wireless from its partner Vodafone (VOD.L), two people familiar with the matter said.
+NEW YORK/LONDON, April 25 Verizon Communications (VZ.N) has hired advisers to prepare a possible $100 billion cash and stock bid to take full control of Verizon Wireless from its partner Vodafone (VOD.L), two people familiar with the matter said.

-The two sources said Verizon was considering a 50:50 cash and stock bid for the 45 percent stake it does not already own, an asset it has long coveted but that Vodafone will take some persuading to give up.
-It has not put a proposal to Vodafone yet but has hired both banking and legal advisers for a possible offer, the sources said.
+Verizon, which already owns 55 percent of the company, which is the biggest U.S. wireless carrier, has not put a proposal to Vodafone yet but it has hired both banking and legal advisers for a possible bid, the sources said.

-Vodafone investors and analysts said the $100 billion figure was too low and more of an opening gambit to bring the British firm to the table.
-Shares in Vodafone, the world's second largest mobile operator, were up 2.6 percent at 198 pence.

-"I’d be delighted with $135 billion, but there’s absolutely no way it will be $100 billion," one top 40 Vodafone investor said on condition of anonymity.
-"The guidance I have had from someone close to the company is that they are looking at $125-130 billion."

-Verizon, which has made little secret of its wish to buy out its British partner from the biggest U.S. mobile operator, has ramped up the pressure in recent months, saying publicly that it believed it could buy the asset in a tax-efficient way.
+Verizon, which has made little secret of its wish to buy out its British joint venture partner, has ramped up the pressure in recent months, and London-based analysts and investors interpreted the latest move as an attempt to force Vodafone in to serious talks.

-The two sides have previously held high-level talks to discuss options that ranged from a stake sale to a full merger and how any deal could avoid incurring a possible $20 billion capital gains tax for Vodafone, another person familiar with the situation has told Reuters.
+The two sides have previously held high level talks to discuss possible options for their holding, another person familiar with the situation has told Reuters.

-The two sources who spoke to Reuters late on Wednesday said any deal would be structured such that the eventual tax bill would likely be $5 billion or less.

-The two sources said Verizon was now ready to push more aggressively.
+The sources said Verizon was now ready to push aggressively for a deal.
 It hopes to start discussions with Vodafone soon for a friendly agreement but is prepared to take a bid public if the British company does not engage, one of the sources added.

 Vodafone Chief Executive Vittorio Colao has so far said he has an open mind on whether to sell the group's 45 percent stake, which has come to make up around 75 percent of the firm's value in recent years as its core European business suffered.